Salisbury Consumer Bankruptcy Lawyers

 Contact a Federally Designated Debt Relief Agency in Salisbury, Maryland

-Contact The Law Firm of Shaw & Crowson, P.A., for a firm offering effective consumer bankruptcy legal services in a manner that is truly convenient; we are located one block from the Salisbury courthouse.
+Contact The Law Firm of Shaw & Crowson, P.A., for a firm offering effective consumer bankruptcy legal services in a manner that is truly convenient; we are located only about 10 minutes from the Salisbury Court House.
 To contact us for experienced legal service close to home, call 410-742-9171.

 We are a federally designated debt relief agency.
 We provide relief under the Bankruptcy Code.